Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 ### Home Systems (Yellow Borders) <a name="HomeSystems"></a>
 > TI3->SA: Some special rules have been added to Home Systems.

 [image]
-Each race has one of these Systems, that contain the race's home worlds and constitute their starting position in the game.
+Each race has one of these Systems, that contain the race's starting planets and constitute their starting position in the game.
+By extension, the Home System of a player is the Home System of her race.

 ***Special rules:***

-* During the first Round of a game, players may not activate the Home System of another race than the one they play.
+* During the first Round of a game, players may not activate the Home Systems of other players.
-* A player that does not control all the planets of his race's Home System suffers a -2 Victory Points penalty.
+* A player that does not control all the planets of her Home System suffers a -2 Victory Points penalty.
 This penalty disappears as soon as she takes these planets back.
-* At the beginning of the Strategy Phase, players regain control of the planets in their race's Home System that do not contain any enemy troop.
+* At the beginning of the [Strategy Phase](#user-content-StrategyPhase), players regain control of the planets in their Home System that do not contain any enemy troop.
 These planets are acquired exhausted.
 * A player does not need to have been in control of the planets of his Home System since the beginning of the Round in order to build Space Docks on them.

 ### Special Systems (Red Borders) <a name="SpecialSystems"></a>